TampereJS/tamperejs-org/README.md

 1. Set up a web tech meetup
 2. Use that to spread web tech knowledge
-3. Use that to enable new web startups
+3. Use that to enable individuals, companies & new startups
+4. Get them to share what ever they have learned

 ## Principles